k21971/EvilHack/doc/evilhack-changelog.md

   starting level
 - Player Draugr or if poly'd into a mindless monster are immune to a mind flayer's psychic blast
+- Nurses will not heal the player if they are Draugr or poly'd into an undead monster